Electroneurodiagnostic (END) Program in Chicago | EEG Technologist Training

 Career Outlook

-As an EEG Technologist, you will be entering a rapidly growing neurodiagnostic healthcare field, which also offers opportunities for advancement into other specialties.
+As an EEG Technologist, you will be entering a growing neurodiagnostic healthcare field that also offers opportunities for advancement into related specialties.
+O*NET also describes the skills, interests, and work activities associated with this career path.

 • Evoked potential (EP)